There Are Now Twice As Many Solar Jobs As Coal Jobs In the US

 the jobs are gone.
 Just like everything else.

-Re: Well, once the panels are installed (Score:3)
+Re: Well, once the panels are installed (Score:4, Interesting)

+No, it's in a different phase of industry life cycle, is all.

 Not too surprising (Score:2, Insightful)